 The Vintage Carriages Trust, is a volunteer-run charity dedicated to preserving and restoring wooden-bodied historical railway carriages.
 Over the years, the charity has expanded to include a growing public museum, providing greater access to the collection and sharing the story of passenger travel.

-Alexandra hopes this programme will provide volunteers with valuable training and insight, strengthening the Trust’s sustainability and ensuring its long-term success.
+Alexandra joined the programme to provide the Trust’s volunteers with valuable training and insight, strengthening the Trust’s sustainability and ensuring its long-term success.

 Apna Heritage